Barynya: Russian Music Dance and Song

 – PTA Cultural Arts, Thurgood Marshall Elementary School (MCPS)

-Established in 1991 by Mikhail Smirnov, the ensemble Barynya performs Russian, Cossack, Ukrainian, Russian Gypsy Roma, and Jewish traditional dancing and music on instruments including the balalaika, balalaika contrabass, guitar and garmoshka.
-The trio of the ensemble Barynya is typically: Mikhail Smirnov (garmoshka, guitar, vocals), Elina Karokhina (balalaika, vocals, dance), and Gosha(dancer, costumed characters).
-In addition to numerous school and community performances, Barynya has been invited to perform at some of the most prestigious cultural venues in the U.S., including Carnegie Hall, the Smithsonian, the United Nations, and the Russian Embassy in Washington, D.C.
+Established in 1991, ensemble Barynya performs Russian, Cossack, Ukrainian, Russian Gypsy Roma, and Jewish traditional dancing and music on instruments including the balalaika, balalaika contrabass, guitar, and garmoshka.
+Barynya has been invited to perform at some of the most prestigious cultural venues in the U.S., including Carnegie Hall, the Smithsonian, the National Constitution Center, the United Nations, and the Russian Embassy in Washington, D.C., as well as hundreds of schools.
+Recent concert tours have included performances in Lithuania, the United Kingdom, Hong Kong, Canada, Puerto Rico, Australia, and Mexico.

 Artist’s website: www.barynya.com